SVOD, AVOD, TVOD, HVOD, BVOD, and OTT: the ultimate guide

 The OTT industry is full of acronyms.
 We know, it’s a bit OTT.

 So, what exactly is OTT?
-It stands for “Over the Top”, which is the streaming of video content over the internet, across a range of devices.
+It stands for “Over the Top”, which is the delivery of video content over the internet, across a range of devices.
 Without the shackles of a satellite or cable pay-TV service.

 This term is commonly used to describe the delivery of film, TV, and other video content that a user accesses over the top of existing internet services.
 Hence the term, and now more common acronym – OTT.